Job Searching the Hidden Market

 In the end, it will give you greater job search confidence and renewed excitement about the job search process.
 Try it and see.
 Then let me know how it went.

-LinkedIn has become my new favorite thing.
-It is the fast growing professional networking site with 30 million users in 150 different industries.
+LinkedIn is my favorite networking tool.
+It is the largest professional networking site with 300 million users.
 It helps open doors and uncover opportunities on a broad spectrum while building contacts and relationships.

 I am constantly asking clients,